MrCarlLister/contact-details/readme.txt

 1. Contact Details page in the WordPress administration area

 == Changelog ==

+= 1.3 =
+* When rendering the Email contact type, run through antispampot() to help prevent spam
+* Add SoundClound and MySpace to social networking section

 = 1.2.4 =
 * Bug fixes and compatibility with WordPress 3.8+